 Is all fire bad?

 No. Fire is a critical regulating force in many of our forests.
 Depending on the ecosystem, many of our forests have a rich history of fire.
 Historic tree ring analysis shows that regular, low intensity fires played a role in regulating forest structure in such a way that prevented the so-called “mega” fires that we see today.
-In fact, Native American cultures regularly burned forests to provide better wildlife habitat or for other resource benefits.
+Native American cultures regularly burned forests to provide better wildlife habitat or for other resource benefits.

 Do all areas affected by fire require reforestation?

-During a typical fire season, wildfires will affect many, many acres of our National Forests.
+During a typical fire season, wildfires will affect many, many acres of National Forests.
 But not all fire is bad.
 Some wildfires are healthy burns – fires that are relatively low severity and beneficial for a given forest type.
 In some places, forests require little to no intervention to regenerate.

 Still, many landscapes affected by severe fire will require active reforestation.
-Wildfire accounts for a staggering 80 percent of reforestation needs on our National Forests.
+Wildfire accounts for a staggering 80 percent of reforestation needs on National Forests.

 Immediately after the fire, foresters assess damages and make restoration plans.
 Working with the U.S. Forest Service, we identify areas where tree planting will provide the most benefit.
 Foresters consider a variety of factors including elevation, species, land cover and fire severity to create a ‘prescription’ for the site.
 Once plans are made, the NFF funds projects to plant native trees with donations from our supporters.